Housing options and homelessness privacy notice

 6 How we store your information

 6.1 Your information is securely stored on the council’s systems.
+Any hard copy files maintained are retained securely within secure filing systems and are only accessible to relevant staff.

 7 Your data protection rights